danxfisher/UFC-Fantasy-WordPress-Theme/README.md

 - [ ] Improve page speed and performance
 - [ ] Lots of other stuff
 - [ ] Prevent unwanted access to /wp-includes

+## Completed

+- [x] Admin panel - Add event only for the current days event or future instead of all past, present, and future fights
+- [x] Complete front page
+- [x] Auto generate post on "Add Event"
+- [x] ACTUALLY complete the homepage
+- [x] Mobile fixes
+- [x] index.php
+  - [x] "Results" section with Live button if current time == fight time
+- [x] fix date/time field on "Add Event" (or at least use a placeholder)
+- [x] index - show only present day or future events
+- [x] page-eventleaderboard.php
+  - [x] fix 'back' button
+- [x] page-leaderboard.php
+  - [x] need to complete this yet
+- [x] page-betting.php
+  - [x] fix when no fights available for betting.
+  - [x] Update ufc-bets/page-events.php
+    - [x] Adds a duplicate post ("-2" at the end of the post name)

 ## Canceled